saswatds/proto/README.md

 - `proto_dir`: Contains the synced .proto files from the repository
 - `build_dir`: Contains all generated SDK files (both Go and Python)

 The `remote_path` parameter allows you to specify a subdirectory within the repository where the proto files are located.
 For example, if your proto files are in the `api/proto` directory of your repository, you would set `remote_path: api/proto`.
+The path can be specified with or without quotes, and both forward slashes and backslashes are supported.

 ## Error Handling